 The first ENFC was held in Szeged, Hungary, in 1994, with an emphasis on participation by young researchers.
 The most recent ENFC in 2016 was a clear demonstration of ‘research without borders’ as 294 participants, 30 % of which came from outside of the European Union (EU), including 8 % from developing countries, attended the 12th ENFC in Budapest, Hungary.
 A large percent (29%) of the participants were PhD students.
 The value of the ENFC series has been proven over the years.
 Although a smaller congress by today’s standards, it has drawn the participation and presentation by leading experts of BNF.
 The program combines classical topics within the BNF field (e.g. biochemistry, evolution, signal transduction, N2 fixing symbioses) with highly relevant and timely topics for modern society (e.g. climate change, present and future use of BNF in agriculture).

-Satellite meetings and symposia, such as the Genomics of Nitrogen-Fixing Organisms and a Symposia on Aquatic N2 fixation, will provide extra benefits for ENFC participants.
+Satellite meetings and an aquatic N2 fixation symposia will provide extra benefits for ENFC participants.
 The end result of the ENFC is the attraction of a diverse group of participants.
 Furthermore, support enabling the participation of young researchers will be provided as per tradition.

 The ENFC will provide unique opportunities and specialized sessions to share and discuss latest scientific achievements in BNF and the molecular interaction between plants and symbiotic microorganisms.
 Join us to meet the researchers who will present their hot research topics and key institutions.
 The venue of the congress is München Bryggeriet, located in Stockholm, Sweden.
 So in addition to the scientific program and the collaborative discussions, the participants will experience a stimulating social program in the capital of Sweden.